PrisonTeam/Prison/knownissues_v3.2.x.md

 <h2> Higher Priority TO DO Items </h2>

 * **Complete the new Mines Reset Paging**
-  Holding up next release.
+  Holding up release v3.2.1.

 * **Integrate GUI in to bleeding**
-  Holding up next release.
+Done.
+More GUI featuers will be added in the next release.

 * **Setup GUI to use /prison gui**
+Done.

 * **Mine Placeholders**
+Done.

+* **Player Placeholder - prison_rankup_rank_tag**
+Done.

 * **Get started on new Multi-Language Support**
+This is put on hold for the v3.2.2 release.

 <h2>To consider - Lower priority</h2>